Dominic Fobih: Early life and education

+He obtained his professorship at Atlanta, Georgia.
+He is an educationist.

 Career

 Fobih is a member of the New Patriotic Party.
 He served as a member of Parliament for the two terms during the regime of the Ex-President John Agyekum Kuffour from January 2001 to January 2009.
 During the 2000 Ghanaian parliamentary elections he polled 16,963 votes out of the 31,843 making a total valid votes cast of 53.3%.
-He was also the Minister of Lands, Forestry and Mines from 2003 to 2007, under His Excellency the Ex-President John Agyekum Kuffour's regime.
-He retained his seat as the member of parliament for the Assin South Constituency when His Excellence the Ex- President John Atta Mills won the 2008 Ghanaian general elections from January 2009 to January 2012.
-He again retained his seats as a member of parliament for the Assin South during the 2012 Ghanaian general election under the ticket of the New Patriotic Party in the regime of His Excellency John Dramini Mahama, the Ex-President of the fourth Republic of Ghana.
-He served as a member of the Education and House committees when his party NPP came to opposition in 2012 and was the minority spoke person on education.
+He was also the Minister of Lands, Forestry and Mines from 2003 to 2007, under John Agyekum Kuffour's regime.
+He retained his seat as the member of parliament for the Assin South Constituency when John Atta Mills won the 2008 Ghanaian general elections from January 2009 to January 2012.
+He again retained his seats as a member of parliament for the Assin South during the 2012 Ghanaian general election under the ticket of the New Patriotic Party in the regime of John Dramini Mahama.
+He served as a member of the Education and House committees when his party NPP came to opposition in 2012 and was the minority spokesperson on education.

 Dominic was also a lecturer at the University of Cape Coast in the Central Region of Ghana.

 He is the current board chairman of Ghana Education Trust fund (GETFUND).